jmarnold/fubulinks/readme.markdown

 What is FubuLinks?
 --

-FubuLinks is a litle sample application used in blog posts, webinars, and screencasts to get you started with FubuMVC.
+FubuLinks is a little sample application used in blog posts, webinars, and screencasts to get you started with FubuMVC.
 It's simple, concise, and gets the point across (we hope).

 Where is CommonAssemblyInfo.cs?
 --